Wasaidoun/Wasaidoun/README.md

 Stores data in text files using OOP, with a simple and functional UI.

 ### [Service Website](https://github.com/Wasaidoun/Service-Website)
-> Responsive website offering services like snow blowing and car detailing.
-Built with HTML, CSS, JavaScript, and future backend integration planned.
+> Responsive website selling horse equipment, front-end only Built with HTML, CSS, JavaScript, and future backend integration planned.